-- The test site location for a remotely proctored knowledge exam is 'Remotely Proctored Knowledge Test Site'. - Once scheduled, a test confirmation will be sent via email and/or text message (see the 'Schedule/Reschedule a Test Event' and the 'Test Confirmation Letter' section for information on accessing your test confirmation). - You will receive an email with instructions and a link to download the 'video conferencing app' (for example, Zoom, etc.), including the meeting ID and Password for the remotely proctored knowledge event you are scheduled for. - Remember to also check your 'NOTIFICATIONS' under your profile pic in your TMU© account for this information.
+- The test site location for a remotely proctored knowledge exam is 'Remotely Proctored Knowledge Test Site'. - Once scheduled, a test confirmation will be sent via email and/or text message (see the 'Schedule/Reschedule a Test Event', 'Check/View your Notifications' and the 'Test Confirmation Letter' section for information on accessing your test confirmation). - You will receive an email with instructions and a link to download the 'video conferencing app' (for example, Zoom, etc.), including the meeting ID and Password for the remotely proctored knowledge event you are scheduled for. - Remember that for this information, check your 'NOTIFICATIONS' under your profile pic in your TMU© account.
 Please refer to the 'Check/View your TMU© Notifications' section.